Southwest Zone

 LAKE SELMAC (Selmac Lake): Trout, largemouth bass, bluegill, crappie

-Try slow presentation of rubber baits for largemouth bass, or bobber and small jig for bluegill and crappie.
+With warming spring-like days the largemouth bass and bluegill fishery should start to pick up, as well.
 Lake Selmac has its share of non-native aquatic hitchhikers.
-Boat anglers are asked to do their part to remove as much vegetation as possible before leaving the ramp, as well as drain and dry their vessel before boating in another waterbody.
+Boat anglers please do your part to remove as much vegetation as possible before leaving the ramp, as well as drain and dry their vessels before boating in another waterbody.

 LEMOLO RESERVOIR: Brown trout, rainbow trout, kokanee